 These plants need a long growing season to reach full flavor.
 Seeds are usually started 6 to 8 weeks before the weather is warm enough for them to be outside.
 Peppers need nighttime temperatures that are at least 50 to 55°F, to prevent blossom drop.
 Start with clean, disinfected pots that are 2 to 3 inches deep and that have drainage holes.
-You can disinfectant old containers by washing with warm soapy water and then dipping them in a weak bleach solution and allowing them to air dry in the sun.
-This is an easy way to prevent future disease and pest problems!
+You can disinfectant old containers by washing with a household cleaner, such as Lysol, and allowing them to air dry in the sun.
+This is an easy way to prevent future disease and pest problems.
 In the same vein, use new potting soil, rather than dirt from your garden.
 Seedlings are much more delicate than your mature plants, which may be strong enough to withstand existing pests or diseases.
 Also, use seed designated with a letter “V” - this indicates resistance to verticillium wilt.

 Fill containers 3/4 full of moist, nutrient rich, organic potting soil.
 Seeds should be placed 1 inch apart and covered with 1/4-inch of soil or vermiculite.
 Wet the surface without disturbing or uncovering the seeds.
 You can use plastic food trays to hold your pots - the clear plastic covers make it easy to maintain moisture levels and the bases protect your furniture.
 Plastic wrap held in place with a rubber band can also be used.
 Once seeds germinate, remove the covers.
 Be sure to label your pots - popsicle sticks work well and they decompose in the garden later on.